What is it? How Does it Work?

 An essential oil is the extraction of a plant’s “aromatic essence”.
 Plants have their own reason for making these essences.

 Some plants use the oil to attract pollinators or to repel predators.
-It wards off insects and rodents and defends that plant from bacteria or viruses.
+It wards off insects and rodents and defends that plant from bacteria, viruses and fungus.
 In others, the oil discourages competitive species from growing too close.
 An essential oil can even serve as an antimicrobial system, keeping the plant protected and pest-free.

-Essential oils can be used to manage pain, improve sleep quality, reducing stress, anti-inflammatory, improving mood, and soothing sore joints plus it has positive effects on the immune system and central nervous system.
+Essential oils can be used to manage pain, improve sleep quality, reduce stress, anti-inflammatory, improving mood, and soothing sore joints plus it has positive effects on the immune system and central nervous system.

 Essential oils are created by glandular structures in the plant, either on the surface or internally.
 If you touch a lavender leaf, for example, you can smell the essential oil on your fingertips from the oil glands on the surface of the leaf.
 With a plant like eucalyptus, you have to break open the leaf to access the aromatic compounds.